themindfulbit/tmb-old/_content/1-blog/2013-03-29-0900-generalized-301-redirects.md

 title: 'Generalized 301 Redirects'
 categories: [technology]
 tags: [htaccess, regex, blogging, ruhoh, squarespace]
+banner: htaccess.jpg
+summary: "I move my blog around to new engines a lot.
+Unfortunately, nearly every blogging engine has a different way to map post URLs.
+As a result, a lot of old links can get broken.
+Here's how I make them work again."
 ---

 I move my blog around to new engines a lot.
 I think I've been averaging once every three months.
 Unfortunately, nearly every blogging engine has a different way to map post URLs.
 As a result, a lot of old links can get broken.